Benefits and financial support for carers

 - carers' parking permits

-We also operate a discount card for carers, in addition to the benefits on this page.
+Carers in Bedfordshire also operates a discount card for carers, in addition to the benefits on this page.

 Allowances, credits and Council Tax reductions